vladyslav-pauk/grad-stats/scraper/README.md

 # Web Scraping Module

-This repository contains a robust and scalable web scraping module designed to extract PhD student information from university program pages.
-Leveraging Python, BeautifulSoup, and GPT-based code generation, this module ensures efficient data extraction, validation, and processing.
+This web scraping module is designed to automatically extract PhD student information from university program pages.
+Leveraging Wayback Machine web archive service and GPT-based code generation, this module offers a robust, scalable and flexible solution for data scraping.

 ## Table of Contents